script-fu/script-fu.github.io/_posts/2023-01-15-sourceToDestination.md

 Here's a script that copies the active folder tree or layer from the source image to a destination image, and goes several folders deep.

+Update : Found out that you can drag a folder structure from one canvas to
+         another manually!
+Silly me, ctrl-C and ctrl-V no though.
+         Anyhow, when it needs to be done in a script...

 *copies the active layer or folder from a source image to a destination image*

 ```scheme